TodePond/TodePondDotCom/wikiblogarden/genocide/coming-out/pros-and-cons/readme.md

 <span class="con">❌ There's a ten year wait for treatment. 🫨</span>

-<span class="con">❌ Doctors refuse to give you medicine even after a ten year wait. 🫨</span>
+<span class="con">❌ Doctors refuse to give you medicine after a ten year wait. 🫨</span>

 <span class="con">❌ You have to buy medication on the black market. 🫨</span>